wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= v1.2 =
+* Added the Default Image ID option, in addition to the Default Image URL.
+Since this plugin can find images by ID number, might as well use it the default image as well. :)

 = v1.1 =
 * Improved the description and installation texts.
 * Used a single screenshot image of the settings page, instead of two.